zhiyue/happy-server/openspec/changes/migrate-to-cloudflare-workers/design.md

 **Decision**: Use R2 for file/media storage.

 **Rationale**:
-- S3-compatible API (easy migration from local file system)
+- S3-compatible API (easy migration from MinIO/S3)
 - No egress fees
 - Integrated with Workers